ivirshup/anndata-paper/paper.md

 # The AnnData object

-`AnnData` was inspired by a similar data structure in the R ecosystem, `ExpressionSet` [@Huber2015], and designed to provision data in _analysis_-ready form.
+`AnnData` is designed for data scientists and was inspired by a similar data structure in the R ecosystem, `ExpressionSet` [@Huber2015].

 Within the pydata ecosystem, xarray [@Hoyer2017] enables to deal with labelled data tensors of arbitrary dimensions, while pandas [@McKinney2010] operates on single data matrices (tables) represented as `DataFrame` objects. anndata is positioned in between pandas and xarray by providing structure that organizes data matrix annotations.
 In contrast to pandas and xarray, `AnnData` offers a native on-disk format that allows sharing data with analysis results in form of learned annotations.